 3 — Some cool content marketing statistics and observations to further your career

 The average content marketing team is made up of ???

-How many people are in a content marketing team in 2021?
+How many people are in a content marketing team?

 I posed this question to 1,672 members of Jimmy Daly’s Content Marketing Career Growth Slack workspace.
 Results were varied between 0.5 (seriously) and over 100.